 The melting point of tungsten is the highest among all metallic elements, and its density (19.3 g / cm³) is very high, close to gold.
 The hardness of tungsten is also very high, and the hardness of tungsten carbide is close to that of the diamond.
 In addition, tungsten has good electrical conductivity, resonance, small expansion coefficient, and other characteristics, so it is widely used in the industry and our daily life.
 In this article, we will take a look at the 3 primary uses of tungsten.

-The hardness of tungsten is very high, and the density of tungsten is close to gold, so it can improve the strength, hardness and wear resistance of steel.
+The hardness of tungsten is very high, and the density of tungsten is close to gold, so it can improve the strength, hardness, and wear resistance of steel.
 It is an important alloy element and is widely used in the production of various steels.

 Common tungsten-containing steels include tungsten steel and tungsten-cobalt magnetic steel with high magnetization and coercive force.
 These steels are mainly used to manufacture various tools, such as drills, and milling cutters.

-Tungsten carbide has high wear resistance and refractory properties, and its hardness is close to diamond, so it is often used in some hard alloys.
+Tungsten carbide has high wear resistance and refractory properties, and its hardness is close to the diamond, so it is often used in some hard alloys.
 At present, tungsten carbide-based cemented carbide is the largest consumer field of tungsten.
-This cemented carbide is made by sintering tungsten carbide micron powder and a metal binder (such as cobalt, nickel, molybdenum) in a vacuum furnace or a hydrogen reduction furnace.
+This cemented carbide is made by sintering tungsten carbide micron powder and a metal binder (such as cobalt, nickel, and molybdenum) in a vacuum furnace or a hydrogen reduction furnace.

 Tungsten carbide-based cemented carbides are roughly divided into four categories: tungsten carbide-cobalt, tungsten carbide-titanium carbide-cobalt, tungsten carbide-titanium carbide-tantalum (niobium) -cobalt, and steel-bonded cemented carbide.
 These carbides Tungsten-based cemented carbide is mainly used in the manufacture of cutting tools and mining tools.